 Here you will find the links to texts for various liturgical services.

-On August 14 in the Holy Orthodox Church, we prepare to celebrate the Dormition of the Most-holy Theotokos,
+On November 27 in the Holy Orthodox Church, we commemorate the contest of the holy Great Martyr James the Persian.

-On this day, we also commemorate the New-martyr Simeon of Trebizond.
+On this day, we also commemorate the Venerable Palladios of Thessalonica; and Venerable Nathanael of Nitria in Egypt.
 By their intercessions, O Christ God, have mercy upon us.
 Amen.

 Please visit the Antiochian Archdiocese Website for Up-To-Date Texts of Services,